-Marshall Johnson serves as Audubon’s Chief Conservation Officer, overseeing its Science, Policy, Conservation strategies and field offices, Network and hemispheric programs.
-Marshall leads strategic direction for hemispheric-wide conservation work at Audubon to address the unprecedented climate change and biodiversity crises facing birds.
+Marshall Johnson serves as Audubon’s Chief Conservation Officer.
+In this role Marshall oversees overall programming and strategies for hemispheric-wide conservation science, education, policy, and delivery to address the unprecedented climate change and biodiversity crises facing birds and people.

-In addition to overseeing key Audubon partnerships throughout the US, Canada, Latin America, and in the Caribbean, Marshall serves on the North American Wetlands Conservation Coalition and the Neotropical Bird Conservation Advisory Group, supporting the Migratory Bird Act and the Neotropical Bird Act, laws instituted to protect migratory birds across the Western Hemisphere.
-An avid outdoor sportsman, he is also a member of the U.S. Fish and Wildlife’s Hunting and Wildlife Conservation Council.
-Marshall resides in Fargo, ND.
+In addition to overseeing key Audubon partnerships throughout the US, Canada, Latin America, and the Caribbean, Marshall serves on the North American Wetlands Conservation Council and the Neotropical Bird Conservation Advisory Group, supporting the Migratory Bird Act and the Neotropical Bird Act, laws instituted to protect migratory birds across the Western Hemisphere.

 In 2021, Marshall was honored to serve on the Bush Foundation’s inaugural Community Trust Panel, awarding $100 million to two organizations that demonstrate a deep understanding of and connection to Black and Native communities across the tri-state region of North Dakota, South Dakota, and Minnesota.
 These organizations will be charged with designing programs that will eventually provide grants directly to individuals to help them with wealth-building opportunities such as furthering their education, buying a home, or starting a business.
 An avid outdoorsman, he is also an alternate member of the U.S. Fish and Wildlife’s Hunting and Wildlife Conservation Council.
 Marshall resides in Fargo, ND with his fiancée and their dogs.